ibm-cloud-docs/codeengine/logging.md

 1. Go to the [{{site.data.keyword.codeengineshort}} dashboard](https://cloud.ibm.com/codeengine/overview).
 2. Select a project (or [create one](/docs/codeengine?topic=codeengine-manage-project#create-a-project)).
 3. From the project page, click **Image builds**.
-4. Click the name of your build to open the build page.
+4. Click the name of your build to open the build page for a defined build, or [create a build](/docs/codeengine?topic=codeengine-build-image#build-create-console).
-5. From the **Build runs** section, click the name of the instance of your build run.
+5. From the build page for your defined build, click the name of the instance of your build run in the **Build runs** section.
+You might need to click **Submit build** to create a build run.
 6. From the build run instance page, you can view the build log information.
-Use this information to learn more about the specific build step details.
+Expand the specific build steps for detailed logging information.

 ## Viewing logs with the CLI
 {: #view-logs-clu}